ShunichiroT/EasiGP/Data/README.md

 * Columns:

   * chromosome: belonging chromosome number ('chr'+number)
-  * Start: the beginning location of the marker
+  * start: the beginning location of the marker
-  * Middle: the midpoint location of the marker
-  * End: the end location of the marker
+  * end: the end location of the marker
-  * Name: name of each gene
+  * name: name of each gene
-  * Colour: allocated colour of each gene
+  * colour: allocated colour of each gene
-  * Source: information source of each gene.
+  * source: information source of each gene.
 Used as the name of each ring section for a circos plot
-  * Phenotype: target phenotype of each gene
+  * phenotype: target phenotype of each gene
-  * Population: target population of each gene (write "all" for across all populations)
+  * population: target population of each gene (write "all" for across all populations)

 * Rows: markers